We know our cultural organisations have had to make some difficult decisions in recent weeks and we have been working to support you as best we can.

 Some funders have re-opened main grant programmes, other still have emergency funding available.
 Please check directly on the funders website for the most up to date information.

-They have prioritised reopening this programme to help fund independent organisations, creative practitioners and freelancers as quickly as possible.
+Arts Council have reopened this programme to fund independent organisations, creative practitioners and freelancers as a priority.
 The supplementary guidance outlines what has changed to make the fund more responsive to the needs of smaller independent organisations and individual practitioners during Covid-19.

 Outdoor Arts UK are working on a series of initiatives devised to support the sector during this difficult time, to stay connected and up to date with the latest news.
 A range of resources are available to you..